 The film's story of the hunt for the ballplayer who will change everything contains archetypal elements of longshot quests akin to that portrayed in “Million-Dollar Arm," the dramatization of two players discovered in cricket-obsessed India.

 It takes film audiences for the first time not only on baseball scouting trips in vast China but inside Major League Baseball's dormitory-style academies where prospects as young as 12 adjust to their new lives.
 The academies are fascinating American-Chinese hybrids, teaching the cultures of both nations.
-We will chronicle what life is like there for the kids.
+We are chronicling what life is like there for the kids.

 The story will illuminate China’s shift toward western values.
 Among Major League Baseball's challenges is reviving a sport in China that fell into disfavor during the Cultural Revolution and overcoming the policy that long limited parents to a having a single child and still causes families to think twice about surrendering a child to a baseball academy.

-The filmmakers were given exclusive access to Xu Guiyuan, now 21, the first player ever signed by an American club (the Baltimore Orioles) from one of the three developmental centers.
-He is in the minor leagues and trying to become the first Chinese player by birth and ancestry to make it to the majors.
+The filmmakers were given exclusive access to Xu Guiyuan, now 22, the first of a handful of players signed by an American club from one of the three developmental centers.
+He is in the minor league system of the Baltimore Orioles and is trying to become the first Chinese player by birth and ancestry to make it to the majors.

 The tremendous pressure facing Xu is an important ingredient.
 He says the burden of his family’s and fellow ballplayer’s dreams – and in a sense of the entire nation – are on him.